Ambigram: John Langdon

 John Langdon is a self-taught artist, graphic designer and painter, who started designing ambigrams in the late 1960s and early 70s.
 Lettering specialist, Langdon is a professor of typography and corporate identity at Drexel University in Philadelphia.

-John Langdon produced a mirror image logo "Starship" in 1972-1973, that was sold to the rock band Jefferson Starship.
+John Langdon produced a mirror image logo "Starship" in 1972–1973, that was sold to the rock band Jefferson Starship.

 Langdon's ambigram book Wordplay was published in 1992.
 It contains about 60 ambigrams.
 Each design is accompanied by a brief essay that explores the word's definition, its etymology, its relationship to philosophy and science, and its use in everyday life.
+He acknowledges Hofstadter's "seemingly inexhaustible" creativity, and in providing an ambigram for his own name which features on the cover.

 Ambigrams became more popular as a result of Dan Brown incorporating John Langdon's designs into the plot of his bestseller, Angels & Demons, and the DVD release of the Angels & Demons movie contains a bonus chapter called "This is an Ambigram".
 Langdon also produced the ambigram that was used for some versions of the book's cover.
-Brown used the name Robert Langdon for the hero in his novels as an homage to John Langdon.
+Brown used the name Robert Langdon for the hero in his novels as a homage to John Langdon.

 Blacksmith Records, the music management company and record label, possesses a rotational ambigram logo designed by John Langdon.